 Depending upon the model ordered (Base, Touring or Power) the 3 driving modes will come as default according to the table below:

-Yes, there is a hand throttle integrated as part of the left handle bar.
-The hand throttle is not active when driving on public roads, i.e. when the “low” or “high” modes are active.
-When driving on private roads with the “off road” mode enabled, the throttle is active, and you can drive the trike at up to 60 km/h using only the throttle (you don’t have to pedal).
+There is a hand throttle integrated as part of the left handle bar.
+The hand throttle is must be deactivated when driving on public roads.
+When driving off road the throttle can be active, and you can drive the trike at up to 60 km/h using only the throttle (you don’t have to pedal).

 The Trike has three brakes.
-Two front wheel 160 mm mechanical disc brakes, and one rear wheel electrical brake (e-Brake).
+Two coupled front wheel 160 mm hydraulic disc brakes, and one rear wheel electrical brake (e-brake).

 The two front wheel brakes are operated by using the right brake lever.
-The rear wheel brake is operated by using the left brake lever.
+The rear wheel e-brake is operated by using the left brake lever.

-The rear wheel e-Brake will regenerate between 0 and 1500 watt of energy, depending upon the position of the left lever.
+The rear wheel e-brake will regenerate up to 1500 watt of energy, depending upon how much you press the left brake lever.
 The amount of regeneration is shown on the display, as a negative watt amount.

 When using either the left or the right brake lever, the electrical assist is turned off immediately.

-When braking hard, please use both front and rear brakes simultaneously.
+When braking hard, use both front and rear brakes simultaneously.

 to stop the trike from rolling and for parking the trike, you can use the parking brake, which is integrated into the right brake lever.